If you are wondering how to teach gratitude to your kids, you’re in the right place!

 2. The thankful pocket banner

-For older kids (and you’re a little bit crafty!), you might consider putting together a simple pocket banner.
+For older kids (and if you’re a little bit crafty!), you might consider putting together a simple pocket banner.

 Full disclosure: I didn’t make ours!
 My sweet, crafty friend gifted it to us last year, and we love it!